 Cornwall is the summer capital of England.
-Brits flock to enjoy relaxing on the fun and vibrant beaches of Cornwall.
+Brits flock to enjoy relaxing on the fun and vibrant beaches of Cornwall – the many towns and villages make for great days out for adults in England, and kids too.
 Hikers love Cornwall, as do cyclists, and it’s a dream destination for surfers with high waves, perfect pits, and the rugged shore.

 Looking for interesting Cornwall facts to give some background to your trip?